 Understanding customer jobs might comprise the set of tasks your customers are trying to perform what problems they are encountering and what needs they’re trying to satisfy.

-Understand what extreme and what’s moderate about customer pains
+Understand what is extreme and what’s moderate about customer pains

-One of the most valuable aspect of a product or service is its ability to relieve customers from a pain point, a problem they have, the obstacle that prevents them from getting the job done.
+One of the most valuable aspects of a product or service is its ability to relieve customers from a pain point, a problem they have, or the obstacle that prevents them from getting the job done.